USF-BigDataLab/geopresence/README.md

 The `grid` is a hashmap of geohashes to `geode`.

-A `geode` is a struct containing a spatial range and metadata about the spatial range.
+A `geode` is a struct containing a bitmap representation of where data is in the spatial range.

-Both the `grid` and the `geodes` can be queried with a set of latitude longitude coordinates representing a polygon.
+Both the `grid` and the `geode` can be queried with a set of latitude longitude coordinates representing a polygon.

 [Roaring bitmaps](https://github.com/RoaringBitmap/CRoaring) are used to index data for each `geode`.